 You could invite these guests by handing out invitations at the funeral service, letting them know by email invitation, or by mailing out paper invitations in the mail.
 In any case, make sure to include the address and directions to the location in the invitation.

 Most of the receptions will have some type of refreshment.
 What you have can depend on your budget as well as what type of mood you are wanting to create.
 An example of this is a sit-down dinner feels much more formal than a buffet table where guests serve themselves.

 Note that you do not have to provide guests with a full meal, but they will expect some sort of food.
 If you would like to save money you could have people bring dishes and have a potluck reception.
 You could even incorporate the favorite dishes of the deceased.

 What is usually served at a funeral reception?

 Ham is a particularly well-liked option for the menu at funeral receptions.
 Popular and efficient foods that reheat well include pasta meals, casseroles, and other foods.
 They frequently freeze nicely and make excellent leftovers.
 Always popular are potatoes.

 Step 5.
 Create a comfortable space

 If you are hosting a reception that is public, there are going to be people and groups of people there who don’t know the other guests.
 An example is that the guys who worked in the office with your loved one may not know the guys from his baseball team.
 Help everyone feel comfortable by creating a welcoming space.

-You can do this by having background music playing to fill any silence, group chairs together to form sitting areas, and even display photographs or photo albums of the deceased so that guests can view them and have something to connect over.
+You can do this by having background music playing to fill any silence, grouping chairs together to form sitting areas, and even displaying photographs or photo albums of the deceased so that guests can view them and have something to connect over.